monshan/monshan/README.md

 My pronouns are: __she/her/hers__

-I'm a __Software Engineer & Web Developer__ with a background in education and E-commerce.
+I'm an experienced __Full Stack Software Engineer__ with a background in education and E-commerce.
 I'm passionate about connecting people across cultures and languages with code, that is, while I'm not learning a new language myself.
 You can find out more about me and my projects below ⬇️

 ## 🔗 Connect with Me